-Language Arts and Reading Assessments in TESD 2020-2021
+Language Arts and Reading Assessments in TESD 2021-2022

-All students will participate in virtual instruction to start the 20-21 school year.
-Virtual instruction includes the delivery of the full TESD curriculum, with graded assignments and benchmark assessments.
-Ongoing curriculum-based and other formative assessments will be administered to determine student strengths and needs, as well as to inform instruction virtually and in-person once students are able to return to school.
-The following standardized and District-wide assessments are used to inform our instruction and provide for all students' curricular needs in the areas of Language Arts and Reading for the 2020-2021 school year.
+Ongoing curriculum-based and other formative assessments will be administered to determine student strengths and needs, as well as to inform instruction.
+The following standardized and District-wide assessments are used to inform our instruction and provide for all students' curricular needs in the areas of Language Arts and Reading for the 2021-2022 school year.
 Additional assessments may be considered, based upon our format as the school year progresses.